joeynaor/writeups/2019-12-01_Vulnhub_Os-hackNos-1.md

 ## LAUNCH
-For this CTF i'll use Kali linux VM on VMWare, and Os-hackNos on VirtualBox (It wont work on VMWare).
+For this CTF i'll use Kali Linux VM on VMWare, and Os-hackNos on VirtualBox (It wont work on VMWare).
 First we use `netdiscover` to find out the machine's IP:
 ```bash
  Currently scanning: 192.168.19.0/16   |   Screen View: Unique Hosts